 Where is data stored in Sway?

-Sway data is stored in Azure within United States data centers.
-Sway meets compliance category C. Sway is working to support data centers worldwide.
-For more info, read the Compliance Framework for Office 365 and check out the Office 365 Trust Center.
+Sway data is stored in Azure within United States data centers and is working to support data centers worldwide.
+Sways do not count against your OneDrive for Business storage quota.

 How does Sway securely store and use my data?

 As a customer of Office 365, you own and control your data.
-Microsoft does not use your data for anything other than providing you with the service that you have subscribed for.
+Microsoft doesn't use your data for anything other than providing you with the service that you have subscribed for.
 As a service provider, we do not scan your email, documents, or Sways for advertising or non-service related purposes.
 Check out more info on our trust and security related information at the Office 365 Trust Center.
-Sway follows the same guidance/principles as the O365 trust center
+Sway follows the same guidance/principles as the Office 365 Trust Center.

 What privacy controls are in Sway?

 Privacy controls are enabled by default for all customers of Sway and you can turn off and on privacy impacting features to meet the needs of your organization.
 Sway sets the default sharing level for all new Sways to My Organization.
 This ensures viewers must be logged in with credentials from your organization to view the Sway.
-It's still possible to make Sways, such as product brochures, newsletters or class projects, viewable to those outside your organization.
+Admins can additionally disable external sharing at the organizational level, so that users can only share Sways they create with people in the organization.
 Check out Admin settings for Sway.